sperea/LMS-Frontend-Boilerplate-Nuxt/README.md

 ## About The Project

 LMS-Frontend-Boilerplate-Nuxt is part of an LMS - Universal Application with Nuxt.js and Django.

+My intention is to create an open source LMS that is easy to install and deploy, which is free for public educational institutions.
+Django will handle the backend operations and provide the APIs using the DRF (Django Rest Framework), while Nuxt.js will create the frontend.

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

 ### Built With